tmiw/ezDV/manual/2-setting-up-ezdv.md

 ![Icom IC-705 properly connected to ezDV (WLAN indicator at the top of the screen)](images/2-setup-radio-ic705-connected.jpg)

-For Flex 6000 series radios, opening the SmartSDR software will show a "FDVU" (for upper sideband) and "FDVL" (for lower sideband) if ezDV is properly connected to the radio:
+For Flex 6000 series radios, opening the SmartSDR software will show a "FDVU" (for upper sideband) and "FDVL" (for lower sideband) mode if ezDV is properly connected to the radio:

 ![Flex 6300 properly connected to ezDV (existence of FDVU/FDVL modes)](images/2-setup-radio-flex-connected.png)